algolia/angular-instantsearch/README.md

 * Display results from Algolia
 * Add widgets / components to filter the results

+## Beta feedback

+This project is currently in **beta**, we welcome any feedback via [GitHub issues](https://github.com/algolia/react-instantsearch/issues/new) and there's also a dedicated chat available at [gitter.im/angular-instantsearch](https://gitter.im/angular-instantsearch).

+During the beta, we will do substantial changes based on your feedback.
+For all of those changes, we will warn every users via our chat, discourse and GitHub releases.

 ## Before we start

-Angular-InstantSearch is meant to be used with Algolia.
+Angular InstantSearch is meant to be used with Algolia.

 Therefore, you'll need the credentials to an Algolia index.
 To ease this getting started, here are credentials to an already configured index: